sascristian/HeyberryAI/README.md

 # Privacy Enhancements (requires network manager)

+removed from now, to be reworked without network manager being needed

 - wifi disable/enable

 allows you to connect/disconnect mycroft from the internet, starts off by default